 It did not take long for me to place my order as the star attraction at this restaurant is their plump and juicy mackerel from Japan.
 I ordered the Grilled Mega Tomo Saba ($20 for half a fish).
 Up till this stage, there was nothing bad about dining alone in Singapore because there was activity.
 Selecting the seat, reading the menu and speaking to the waitress about the order.

 The consciousness that you are dining alone only strikes you when there is no activity.
 Fortunately these days we all have our mobile phones.
 So each of us at the counter were busy and engrossed with our phones.
 In reality, we were just pretending to be busy.
 I did some still life photography and in doing so I noticed the happy hour beer prices, but decided against it.
 Eating alone is unpleasant but drinking alone is sad.

 I also used the time to google “eating alone”.
 From the many search results, it seems that I am not the only one bothered by the prospect of solo dining.
-Many articles try to be encouraging, proving reasons why it is okay to eat alone.
+Many articles try to be encouraging, providing reasons why it is okay to eat alone.
 For example,

 The latter suggests some reasons to dine alone, for example “You’ll get to experience some solitude” and “no small talk necessary”.
 But then these are the exact opposite of why I like to go to restaurants.
 I did not succeed in psyching myself into believing that solo dining can be enjoyable.